hashgraph/hedera-mirror-node/docs/design/nft.md

 #### Get NFT by id

 - GET `/api/v1/tokens/{id}/nfts/{serialNumber}` will show information about an individual NFT.
-  - `account_id` should not display when the NFT or Token has been deleted.
   - `metadata` should be base64 encoded before returning.

 ```json